vyos/vyos-documentation/docs/configuration/service/snmp.rst

   set service snmp v3 view default oid 1

 After commit the plaintext passwords will be hashed and stored in your configuration.
-The resulting LCI config will look like:
+The resulting CLI config will look like:

 .. code-block:: none